nwmaker/projx/da/README.md

 Code runs on the machine.

 Program has its environment.
-The environment can bare-metal, RTOS, operating system of Linux or Windows, virtual machine, browser, or others.
+The environment can be bare-metal, RTOS, operating system of Linux or Windows, virtual machine, browser, or others.
 For example, V8 is open source JavaScript execution engine, which provides a high performance execution environment for JS code.
 Node.js is based on libuv written in C, and V8 is written in C++ for the most part.

 Programming language is accompanied by its libraries.